Lupleg/ML_Resources/test_README.md

 **Test Result:**

-- The @Lupleg-dev function returned the expected output.
+- The function returned the expected output.

 ### Test Scenario 2: [Add more test scenarios if needed]